brandur/sorg/content/drafts/redis-streams.md

 appendfsync always
 ```

-Note that there's an inherent tradeoff between durability
+There's an inherent tradeoff between durability and
-and performance (ever wonder [how MongoDB performed so well
+performance (ever wonder [how MongoDB performed so well on
-on its early benchmarks?][mongodurability]).
-Redis doing
+its early benchmarks?][mongodurability]).
+Redis doing the
-the extra work to keep an AOL and performing more fsyncs
+extra work to keep an AOF and performing more fsyncs will
-will make commands slower.
-If you're using it for multiple
+make commands slower (although still very fast).
+If you're
-things, it might be useful to make a distinction between
+using it for multiple things, it might be useful to make a
-places where ephemerality is okay and where it isn't, and
+distinction between places where ephemerality is okay and
-run two separate Redis's with different configuration.
+where it isn't, and run two separate Redis's with different
+configuration.

 ## Unified Rocket Rides (#rocket-rides-unified)